informalsystems/quartz/docs/building_apps.md

 This is the core business logic that must be executed privately.
 It comprises roughly 3 components:

-- on-chain queieing of private inputs
+- on-chain queueing of private inputs
 - off-chain execution of code in an enclave
 - on-chain processing of results

 ## Public Control Logic